mlundine/Shoreline_Extraction_GAN/README.md

 5. Code to generate cross-shore transects and shoreline change timeseries (along with running means, linear trends, power spectra, NAO index).
 6. Trained models for Delmarva, Jersey Shore, Long Island, and North Tuscany (Italy).
 7. Code to download new imagery to run the model on.
-8. Code to train and run LSTM models for shoreline projection (Currently in progress).
+8. Code to train and run LSTM models for shoreline projection.
+9. Possible integration of NOAA wave buoy data and/or WaveWatch3 data (pending).

 # Examples